ckarcz/CrazyflieDotNet/README.md

 8. In Team Explorer Window: Local Git Repositories > Add.
 Browse to your GitHub repos folder (ex: C:\Dev\GitHub\).
 9. Team Explorer should load all found git repos within that folder.
 10. Double click this repo.
 Now you should see the solution(s) listed, which you can double click to open.
+11. Go to Tools > Options > Text Editor > C# > Tabs > USE TABS!
+12. If you use ReSharper, please load the shared dot settings file and use that for the solution!
+Use the provided clean to clean your files!
+Keep the code style the same!
+Once in a while the MASTER branch will be cleaned to ensure consistensy in style.
+Finally, please comment your code as done in already submitted files!

 Generating the libusb-win32 usb device driver for the Crazyradio USB dongle:
 ==============================